Hiking the Bunsen Peak Trail in Yellowstone National Park

 Elevation Gain: ~1,300 ft. / 396 m

-The Bunsen Peak Trail in Yellowstone National Park is one of my personal favorite sunset hikes inside the park.
+The Bunsen Peak Trail in Yellowstone National Park is arguably the best day hike near Mammoth Hot Springs in the northwest part of the park!

 Bunsen Peak Trailhead Parking